-Precise positioning: Filter content through models and categories
+Precise positioning: Filter content through models and categories.

-Specify the content model (
+Specify content model (

-moduleId)Firstly, if your website has multiple content types, such as articles and products, you can go throughmoduleIdThe parameter is used to specify which content model's documents to retrieve.Each content model has a unique ID in the background.moduleId="1"(The specific ID should be based on your actual backend configuration)。This is,archiveListit will only pull the data related to articles, ignoring the content of other models.Filter document categories(
+moduleId)First, if your website has multiple content types, such as articles and products, you can go throughmoduleIdThe parameter specifies which content model's documents to retrieve.
+Each content model has a unique ID in the background.For example, if you want to retrieve all documents of the "Article" model, you would typically setmoduleId="1"(The specific ID should be configured according to your backend settings).
+This,archiveListit will only pull data related to articles, ignoring content from other models.Filtering document categories (

 categoryId)After determining the content model, we often need to further refine it to one or more specific categories.categoryIdThe parameter allows you to specify one or more category IDs.
-You can pass a single ID, such ascategoryId="5"Get all documents under the category with ID 5.
-If you need to get documents from multiple categories, you can separate them with commas, for example,categoryId="5,8,12"A very practical trick is that, when you wantarchiveListInstead of automatically reading the current page's category ID, you can explicitly specify all category documentscategoryId="0"If you are on a category page and want to get the documents under the category and its subcategories, you usually do not need to specify.categoryId,archiveListIt will intelligently read the category information on the current page.
+You can pass a single ID, such ascategoryId="5"Retrieve all documents under the category with ID 5.
+If you need to retrieve documents from multiple categories, you can separate them with commas, for example,categoryId="5,8,12".
+A very practical skill is, when you wantarchiveListDo not automatically read the category ID of the current page, but get all category documents explicitly.categoryId="0"On the contrary, if you are on a category page and want to retrieve the documents under the category and its subcategories, it is usually not necessary to specifycategoryId,archiveListIt will intelligently read the category information on the current page.

 Flexible Display: List Type and Display Quantity